-The NMC has announced that its new test of competence will go live in August 2021, with new scenarios launching in June 2021.
+The NMC launched a new test of competence in August 2021.

 The test of competence is a test against the NMC's proficiency standards and has two parts:

 The CBT is a multiple-choice examination that assesses theoretical knowledge and, is accessible around the world for applicants to access in their home countries administered by Pearson Vue.
 In the new test of competence, the CBT will be split into two parts (part A focusing on numeracy, and part B on theory).